aormorningstar/SymbolicMajoranas/README.md

 ## TODO
 - I think I'm using arrays where tuples would be better.
 Fix this.
 - Check if some functions are better if they are not mutating.
 Also, some defined mutable types might be better off if they're made immutable.
+- Simplify and canonicalize methods should check if it is equal to the zero element of that type.
+If so, set all fields to values of zero element.
+- Implement nice printing.

 ## Author